godstepx/godstepx/README.md

 A powerful and modular Discord bot built for Warframe enthusiasts. qowedframe provides real-time price tracking, historical trend analysis, interactive slash commands, and customizable price alerts — all backed by a robust backend with full Warframe Market API integration, PostgresQL via Prisma ORM, and a RESTful API for external service access.

+### Roombooking for Companies
+A professional room and resource booking app built with the T4 Stack.
+Integrates NextAuth with Azure AD for secure, seamless authentication.
+Simplifies managing rooms and desks with real-time availability and notifications.

 ### Encrypted Electron Messenger
 A custom-built desktop messenger app using Electron, focused on end-to-end encryption and privacy.
 Designed for secure, seamless communication with modern UX, featuring encrypted messaging, offline support, and cross-platform compatibility.